from-static/.github/profile/README.md

 ## How it Works

-Using a `static.json` file, our GitHub Action automatically deploys a static, single-page application that acts as a simple data portal.
+Using a `static.json` file, our GitHub Action automatically deploys a static, single-page application based on the `type`.

 Under the hood, we translate your `static.json` to a fully functional microsite built on Next.js.